When you discover that you are riding a dead horse, the best strategy is to dismount.

 - We start moaning and provide excuses such as “But, this is the way we’ve always done it.
 Let’s wait.
 The horse will somehow start running.”

-- Arrange lawatan sambil belajar to other companies to see how they manage their dead horses.
+- Arrange a 'lawatan sambil belajar' to other companies to see how they manage their dead horses.
 (In Malaysia, a lawatan sambil belajar is a field trip cum holiday where in many cases, more time is spent on the holiday than on the actual field trip)

 - Blame the riders and implement better training to “upskill” the riders who can’t seem to get their jobs done and get the dead horse running again.